JSa1987/ESPHome-HT-SLink/README.md

 ## Home Assistant interface
 ### Entities
+The ESPHome device exposes the following entities:
+- `switch.living_room_av_power_conditioner_switch` Switch for the to controll the ON/OFF Output (5v)
+- `binary_sensor.living_room_av_yamaha_receiver_status` Binary Sensor for the 12v ON/OFF Input
+- `binary_sensor.living_room_av_tv_status` Binary Sensor for the 12v ON/OFF Input
+- `button.living_room_av_reboot` Button to reboot the ESP8266
+- `button.living_room_av_arduino_reset` Button to reboot the Arduino

-The ESPHome device exposes the folloewing services that can called from Home Assistant for:
+The ESPHome device also exposes the folloewing services that can called from Home Assistant:
 - `esphome.living_room_av_remote_nec` Used to send an IR commands using the NEC protocol.
 Two parameters are to be provided when calling the service `address` and `command`.
 - `esphome.living_room_av_remote_pioneer` Used to send an IR commands using the Pioneer protocol.
 One parameter is to be provided when calling the service `rc_code_1`.
 - `esphome.living_room_av_cdp09` Used to send commands on the the S-Link bys.
 One parameter is to be provided when calling the service `command`.
-See the link to www.undeadscientist.com below for the known S-Link commands.
+See the link at the bottom of the page for the known S-Link commands.

+For each device on the S-Link bus specific sensors will then need to be defined in the ESPHome yaml configuration file.
+This is done using the ESPHome [UARTX custom component](https://github.com/eigger/espcomponents) to process the data received from the Arduino over UART and expose to Home Assistant as entities.
+The ESPHome configuration file in the 'ESPHome' folder includes the configuration for a CDP-CX225 CD Player, but can be easily adjusted for other Sony devices (see the link at the bottom of the page for the expected responses from S-Link devices).

 ### Setup for Sony CDP-CX225

-For each device on the S-Link bus specific sensors will need to be defined in the ESPHome yaml configuration file.
-This is done using the ESPHome [UARTX custom component](https://github.com/eigger/espcomponents).
-See the link to www.undeadscientist.com for the expected responses from S-Link devices.
-The ESPHome `configuration.yaml` file in the 'ESPHome' folder includes the configuration for a CDP-CX225 CD Player, but can be easily adjusted for other Sony devices.
-The following template sensors are to be defined in this file:
+The following template sensors are to be defined in the Home Assistant `configuration.yaml`:
 - cdp_album => This will reflect the title of the CD loaded.
 - cdp_artist => This will reflect the artist of the track playing
 - cdp_track_title => This will reflect the title of the track playing